-Washington’s New Cell Phone Law: What to Expect
+Changes in Washington’s Cell Phone Law: Key Takeaways

 There have been an increasing amount of cell phone laws being passed in the last decade or so due to a shift in how we interact with technology on a daily basis.
 One of these new laws has just been passed by Washington state.
 The law targets “distracted driving,” and prohibits drivers from holding things (i.e. gaming devices, GPS and especially cell phones) while driving or stopped at a red light, which is now a primary offense.